Today we’d like to introduce you to Abe Al-baba.

 I was so appreciative to live in such a beautiful city with so many free things in nature to enjoy.
 It kept me humbled and I trusted the process.
 Even when I began to make some money, I found myself struggling because I was spending $2500 on certifications, carpooling, picking up strangers, staying at frat houses, anything I could do to cut down costs when attending the courses.
 I knew it would all be worth it in the end.
 I knew what I was learning was priceless and here I am.

 We are very unique because we take the neurological approach and see everything through a neural lens.
-We use a brain-based method that integrates traditional strength and conditioning with neurological drills.
+We use a brain-based method that integrate traditional strength and conditioning with neurological drills to maximize efforts.
 We specialize in unlocking our client’s full potential, whatever their goal may be.
+There are only 500 people in the entire world who have obtained all the same certifications, and we are one of the first to apply these methods to athletes on a larger scale.

 - Email: email@example.com